John Innes Centre scientists remove reliance on seasonality in new lines of broccoli – potentially doubling crop production

 Dr Irwin will discuss the new line of broccoli at an AgriTech East’s ‘Nutritious and Delicious’ event at the Institute of Food Research, Norwich on 22 February.

 Notes to editors

-Images to accompany this press release can be found on this Google Drive at: http://bit.ly/2lDQCoR
+Images to accompany this press release can be found on Google Drive: Dr Judith Irwin – new line of broccoli

-The British Food report (PDF) was researched independently by academics at the Universities of Leeds, York, Oxford, Aberdeen, Reading, City University and Rothamstead.
+The British Food report (PDF) was researched independently by academics at the Universities of Leeds, York, Oxford, Aberdeen, Reading, City University and Rothamsted.
 It was published by food retailer Morrisons.

 About the John Innes Centre

 The John Innes Centre is an independent, international centre of excellence in plant science and microbiology.